kubernetes-sigs/external-dns/docs/tutorials/aws-sd.md

-# Setting up ExternalDNS using AWS Cloud Map API
+# AWS Cloud Map API

 This tutorial describes how to set up ExternalDNS for usage within a Kubernetes cluster with [AWS Cloud Map API](https://docs.aws.amazon.com/cloud-map/).